-Panel. , and I will serve as Chair of this Hearing , and Present at this hearing isbusiness associate(s), , the complainant, and his/her The complainant is accompanied by a non-legal and witnesses who include , , and · (If the complainant is accompanied by counsel, confirm not, ask if there is an objection.
-If none, have the respondance of the present at this hearing is business associate(s), lent sign a statement to that effect.), the respondent, and his/her witnesses who include , , and, · (If the respondent is represented by counsel, confirm tha ask if there is an objection.
-If none, have the complainant SIOR's legal counsel,, are a , and SIOR's Professional Standards Staff
+Panel. , a and I WIII Se erve as Cha air of this Hearing The other members of this panel are: , , and Present at this hearing isbusiness associate(s), , tl ne complair nant, and his/her and wit nesses who include nd (If the complainant is accompanied by counsel not, ask if there is an objection.
+If none, have the Also present at this hearing isbusiness associate(s), ne respon dent sigr n a stateme nt to that eff ect.)
+The respondent is accompanied by a non-leg counsel, and ł . witnesses wh 10 include nd , (If the respondent is represented by counsel, coask if there is an objection.
+If none, have the co e.
+If not, SIOR's legal counsel,Officer, rofessional Standard ls Staff